Attaching a disk to a VM

 -

-Make sure the partition has been created.
-To do this, request a list of disk partitions: type
+Make sure the partition was successfully created.
+For this, request a list of disk partitions: type

-is the partition label consisting of a disk label and a partition number.
-You will need the partition label for further actions with the partition. -
+vdc1is the partition label consisting of the disk label and the partition number.
+You will need the partition label for further partition operations. -

 To save your changes, type